Levantine archaeology: Tell es-Sakan

+Tell es-Sakan is the only Early Bronze Age site in the Gaza Strip discovered to date.
+Located five kilometers south of Gaza City, the site was found by chance in 1998 during construction for a new housing complex, and work was halted to allow archaeological soundings to be conducted.
+The site covers an estimated 8-9 ha, and was inhabited in two main phases: an Egyptian city that lasted from about 3300 BCE to 3000 BCE and a Canaanite city inhabited from about 2600 BCE to 2300 BCE.
+Joint Franco-Palestinian excavations with UNDP support took place in 1999 and 2000, covering an area of 1,400 square meters.

 Anthedon

 Joint archaeological excavations by the Palestinian Department of Antiquities and the École Biblique et Archéologique Française began in the Beach refugee camp in Gaza in 1995.
 Various artifacts dating back as far as 800 BCE include high walls, pottery, warehouses and mud-brick houses with colorful frescoed walls.
 Archaeologists believe the site may be Anthedon (Antidon), a major Hellenistic seaport on the Mediterranean which connected Asia and Africa to Europe.